is divided administratively into two areas:

 Richmond upon Thames

-The only London borough to straddle the Thames, it includes some very affluent areas, the old royal palace of Hampton Court and a lot of parkland (although most of the huge Richmond Park is in adjacent Wandsworth and Kingston).
+The only London borough to straddle the Thames, it includes some very affluent areas such as the old royal palace of Hampton Court and a lot of parkland (although most of the huge Richmond Park is in adjacent Wandsworth and Kingston).

 Richmond was the birthplace of the very British style of rhythm'n'blues music best exemplified by The Rolling Stones